 Institutional Security Policies & Crime Statistics

-Criminal action or emergencies are to be reported to Campus Security, 496-4357, and/or the Dean of Students (Dr. Carrie Vath, work 496-4198, (352) 682-2492).
+Criminal action or emergencies are to be reported to Campus Security, 496-4357, and/or the Associate Vice Chancellor for Student Affairs (Paul Beatty, work 496-4198, cell 498-5343).
 Policy relating to procedures and facilities for students and others to report criminal actions or other emergencies on campus is published in the Student Handbook under Montana Tech Annual Security Report and Annual Fire Safety Report.

 Montana Tech crime statistics concerning the number of criminal offenses, or referrals for campus disciplinary actions, and fire safety statistics are submitted to the Department of Education's Web-Based Campus Crime and Security Survey.
 Definitions of crimes comply with the FBI uniform crime handbook and statistics are provided by the Butte Silver Bow Sheriff's Department.

 The Montana Tech crime statistics are located on the National Center for Education Statistics website under Campus Security.
 Direct links are listed below: